Nastacia10/chatGPT_aiogram/README.md

 # chatGPT_aiogram

+Bot created on the basis of the aiogram
 A Telegram bot that integrates with OpenAI's ChatGPT to provide answers.
 Ready to use with minimal configuration required.

 <b>Disclaimer.</b><br>